giantswarm/kubernetes-training/docs/05 updates and envs.md

 ## Rolling Updates

-### Deployment Updates
+### Rolling Updates with Deployments

 Rolling updates to pods can be done through updates of their respective deployment.
 If there are more than one replica in the deployment, a rolling update will be initiated.
-Kubernetes monitors the update and automatically stop and stops a rollout if the health the new/updated pods fail.
+Kubernetes monitors the update and automatically stop a rollout if the health the new/updated pods fail.

 ### How to update